-Staff continues to issue notices to prime contractors not meeting the female participation goal at 25%, 50%, and 75% project completion to encourage and improve female participation on their project.
-As for the prime contractors that have a score grade of "D" or less notices are issued immediately with a recommendation to engage in outreach and other efforts to increase female participation on their projects.
+Staff continues to issue notices to prime contractors failing to meet the female participation goal at 25%, 50%, and 75% project completion to encourage and improve female participation on their project.
+Notices are issued immediately to prime contractors with a score grade of "D" or less, with a recommendation to engage in outreach and other efforts to increase female participation on their projects.

-The average female participation on Metro construction projects is currently 3.88% of total work hours, as compared to less than 2.0% on other non-Metro public works construction projects in the Southern California region.
+The average female participation on Metro construction projects is currently 3.84% of total work hours compared to less than 2.0% on other non-Metro public works construction projects in the Southern California region.
 The national average for women in construction is below 3.0%.

-Below is a chart of the of female participation within the last four years on Metro's PLA/CCP construction projects.
+Below is a chart of female participation in Metro's PLA/CCP construction projects over the last four years.

-Female Participation in Metro's PLA/CCP Projects (Dec 2019 to June 2024)
+Female Participation in Metro's PLA/CCP Projects (Dec 2019 to March 2025)

+Source: As

-Source: As reported by the prime contractors.
+reported by the prime contractors.